 Hurricane Ridge is a popular site in the Park, and for good reason.
 It’s the only place that can be accessed year-round, where a large portion of the Park’s interior is visible, including Mt.
 Olympus.
 Due to weather and cost of operations the Hurricane Ridge Road is generally open only Fridays-Saturdays-Sundays from November through March.
 The road is open whether or not there is visibility at the top.
 Accessing the Park’s live ridge-cam (Hurricane Ridge Webcam) is a good idea and could save you time and frustration.

 Summer days on the coast are often punctuated with morning fog, but make up for this with magnificent sunsets which don’t happen until after 9:00 pm in June and July.
 In summer bring fleece and light rain gear and in winter something more substantial to wear.

 The links below provide annual weather information and predictions of variations (+) and (-) from normal for 2014.

 For normal weather conditions in the Park visit Weatherbase.com, and then navigate to the following cities in Washington:

 For current weather, visit Weather.com and search for the same cities.

-For 2014 predictions of variations from the norm, visit the National Weather Service Climate Prediction Center and the Harris-Mann Climatology LongRangeWeather website.
+For this year predictions of variations from the norm, visit the National Weather Service Climate Prediction Center, the Harris-Mann Climatology LongRangeWeather and the Weather Channel websites.